unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `from` (required)

-> This attribute contains a string of elements.
+> This attribute value contains a string of elements.
 Each element matches one character and may consist of a codepoint or a UnicodeSet (both as defined in [UTS #35 Part One](tr35.md#Unicode_Sets)).

 _Attribute:_ `before`

-> This attribute contains the element string that must match the string immediately preceding the start of the string that the @from matches.
+> This attribute value contains the element string that must match the string immediately preceding the start of the string that the @from matches.

 _Attribute:_ `order`